 For startups, prototyping is an invaluable tool.
 It allows you to test ideas quickly and cost-effectively before investing in full development.
 You can explore different interactions, gather early feedback, and identify any usability issues that might not have been obvious during the wireframing stage.
 This helps ensure that your product not only looks good on paper but also works smoothly in the hands of your users.

 Once the prototype is ready, it’s time for User Testing.
 On this step, real users interact with your prototype, providing insights into how they experience the product.
 User testing helps validate design decisions and reveals any pain points or areas of confusion that need to be addressed.
-For startups, this feedback is gold—it’s a direct line to understanding how your target audience thinks and behaves.
+For startups, this feedback is gold.
+It’s a direct line to understanding how your target audience thinks and behaves.

 The user testing process is iterative.
 Based on the feedback, we’ll refine the prototype, make adjustments, and improve the user experience.
 This cycle of testing and refining continues until we’re confident that the product is intuitive, functional, and aligned with your users’ needs.